hermann-p/hermann-p.github.io/_posts/2016-12-06-react-with-reagent-and-cljs.md

 # What's more to say?

-Ok, now some really oppinionanted statement.
-React does a terrific job, but writing React web pages is really verbose, error-prone and, to be honest, sucks.
-You need to define components in a mixture of HTML- JavaScript and React-specific code syntax, create rendering functions for each element and then directly modify the elements accessed by those components.
-Alltogether, tode becomes a mess (though far less than doing all those page content modifications by hand, admittedly).
+Ok, now some really oppinionated statement.
+React does a terrific job, but writing React web pages is really verbose, error-prone and, to be honest, it sucks.
+You need to define components in a mixture of HTML- JavaScript and React-specific code syntax inside the JS source, create rendering functions for each element and then directly modify the elements accessed by those components.
+Alltogether, code becomes a mess (though far less than doing all those page content modifications by hand, admittedly).

 That's why I started to use [reagent, a React wrapper for ClojureScript](https://github.com/reagent-project/reagent) to do any